bihealth/cubi-tk/docs_manual/man_archive.rst

 The files larger than 256MB, with extension ``*.fastq``, ``*.fq``, ``*.fastq.gz`` or ``*.fq.gz`` will be reported with the class ``fastq``.
 Any number of file class can be defined.
 The default classes configuration is in ``cubi-tk/isa_tpl/archive/classes.yaml``

 The behaviour of the archive preparation can also be changed using the ``--rules`` option.
 The rules are also described in a yaml file by regular expression patterns.

-Three different archving options are implemented:
+Three different archiving options are implemented:

 - **ignore**: the files or directories matching the pattern are simply omitted from the temporary destination.
 This is useful to ignore remaining temporary files, core dumps or directories containing lists of input symlinks, for example.
 - **compress**: the files or directories matching the pattern will be replaced in the temporary destination by a compressed (gzipped) tar file.
 This is how ``.snakemake`` files are treated by default, but patterns for other directories may be added, for example for the SGE or Slurm log directories.